Q: What is a private school?

 A: A non-chartered private school is one that has not sought a charter from the State Board of Education, usually because of truly held religious beliefs.
 Because such schools are not chartered by the State Board of Education, no assistance is provided by the state or by public school districts.
 Also, colleges, universities and employers have discretion in deciding whether to accept credits, graduation credentials or a diploma issued by a non-chartered school.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by attorney Mark A. Weiker, a member of the Columbus firm, Means, Bichimer, Burkholder & Baker Co., LPA, and the OSBA Education Law Committee.
+It was prepared by attorney Mark A. Weiker, a member of the Columbus firm, Albeit Weiker, LLP, and the OSBA Education Law Committee.